Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 pub extern "C" fn poll() {}
 ```

-Now we should be able to compile the `example-program.rs` to WASM and run it.
+Now we should be able to compile the `example-program.rs` to Wasm and run it.

 ```console
 $ rustc example-program.rs --target wasm32-unknown-unknown --crate-type cdylib